Jalan Besar Stadium: Redevelopment

 On 24 July 2010, Burnley played against a Singapore Selection XI side in the FIS Asian Challenge Cup held at the stadium.
 The Singapore side narrowly lost the game 0–1.
 That same year during the 2010 Summer Youth Olympics held in Singapore, the stadium was the designated venue for both the boys' and girls' football tournament.

 In 2012, a local fans club, Kingsmen, sponsored a temporary stand, King George's Stand, for the stadium.
 This increased the stadium's capacity from 6,500 to 8,000.
 The final extension for the use of the temporary seating structures expired on 29 August 2015, and the dismantling and reinstatement works would commence in November.

-On 22 May 2013, Atlético Madrid played against a Singapore Selection side in the Peter Lim Charity Cup held at the stadium.
+On 22 May 2013, Spanish football club Atlético Madrid played against a Singapore Selection side in the Peter Lim Charity Cup held at the stadium.
 The game ended 0–2 to the away team.

 On 4 October 2013, Fulham U21 travelled to Singapore to play a friendly against Singaporean club, Woodlands Wellington in a thrashing 7–0 defeat for the Rams.

 In 2015, after dismantling the King George's Stand, the capacity of the stadium was reduced back to 6,500.

-On 24 November 2022, As part of BVB Asia Tour, Borussia Dortmund played a friendly against the Singapore Premier League champions, Lion City Sailors which see the match resulted in a 7–2 win for the German club.
+On 24 November 2022, As part of BVB Southeast Asia Tour, Borussia Dortmund played a friendly against the Singapore Premier League champions, Lion City Sailors which see the match resulted in a 7–2 win for the German club.

 In 2023, Both Lion City Sailors and Hougang United will host most of its 2023–24 AFC Champions League group stage matches and 2023–24 AFC Cup group stage matches at the Jalan Besar Stadium respectively as its match the requirements standard of the tournament and also being rated as a FIFA 2 Star Recommended Turf.
 It will also see the first time that the AFC Champions League group stage matches will be hosted in Singapore since 2010.

-In March 2025, Jalan Besar Stadium also hosted Lion City Sailors 2024–25 AFC Champions League Two quarter-finals match against J1 League club Sanfrecce Hiroshima.
+In March 2025, Jalan Besar Stadium also hosted Lion City Sailors 2024–25 AFC Champions League Two quarter-finals match against J1 League club Sanfrecce Hiroshima and the semi-finals match against A League club Sydney FC.

+On 3 December 2025, Jalan Besar Stadium sees the pitch being restored to using natural grass for the first time since 2005 where Tampines Rovers take on BG Pathum United in the 2025–26 ASEAN Club Championship which resulted in a 3–2 win for Tampines Rovers where Hide Higashikawa scored a hat-trick.